-Simple shortcuts for making baked dog treats in any size you wish.
-Quick and easy ways to cut and bake homemade dog treats with less muss, less fuss.
-Almost any roll and cut type of dog treat dough can be converted into quick treats with these shortcuts, whether as a small batch or in bulk.
+Need a helping paw in the kitchen?
+Here are our favourite simple shortcuts for making baked dog treats in any size.
+We’re showing you different quick and easy ways to cut and bake homemade dog treats with less muss, less fuss.
+Almost any roll and cut dog treat dough can be made into quick treats using these shortcuts, whether as a small batch or in bulk.
 Easy peasy!
+Let’s bake, furfriends!

 Time for Treats

-Rolling and Cutting Homemade Dog Treat Dough into Tiny Treats
+Rolling and Cutting Dog Treat Dough into Tiny Treats

-In this method, the treat dough is rolled on parchment or a reusable baking mat (take care not to nick you mat when cutting), transferred to a baking pan, and deeply scored.
-You can do this with a knife, but a rolling pasta or pizza cutter makes this quick and tidy work.
-Rolling the dough before cutting takes only a tiny bit of effort (minimal mess as it’s just one big roll), but I think it’s worth it for the uniform results.
+In this method, the treat dough is rolled on parchment or a reusable baking mat (take care not to nick your mat when cutting), transferred to a baking pan, and deeply scored.
+You can do this with a knife, but a rolling pasta/pastry wheel (affiliate link) or pizza cutter (affiliate link) makes cutting quick and tidy work.
+Rolling the dough before cutting takes a little extra effort and clean-up, but I think it’s worth it for the uniform results.
+And really, its minimal mess since it’s just one big roll.
 See below for a no-roll alternative.

 Once baked, the treats can be cracked or re-cut along the score lines into smaller pieces.
 If you like to dehydrate your treats after baking and before storage, you can break the large sheet of treats into smaller portions and transfer them to the dehydrator.
-If making treats this way, I like to keep them in blocks.
-They are super easy to stack and store (I freeze our treats), and remove as block for small quantity defrosting and use.
+You can also crack into individual treats and dehydrate them into extra crunchy snacks.
+If making treats this way, I like to keep them in blocks though.
+They are super easy to stack and store.
+That’s helpful since I usually freeze dog treats for storage.
+The blocks are great for economising freezer space.
+If I want a few treats, I can remove a block for small quantity defrosting and use.
 Pawfact!

+Prefer a shortcut with no rolling?
+No problem at all!
+In this method, we’re ditching all the tools.
+No rolling pin, just hands and dough and general kitchen tools.
+If I’m shortcutting, I prefer to roll as above (or ball and flatten), but the end results of the press and cut method are very similar to rolling.
+Just not quite as uniform.
+Let’s do a demo bake so you can see the method in action.
 In a prepared baking dish, break apart the dough and gently pat into big flat pancake.
 If your pan is larger than your desired thickness for volume of dough, simply pat the outside into a roughly even edge.
 Use a knife (or pizza cutter, pasta cutter, etc.) to cut lines into the dough to form small pieces.
+I’m using a knife for this demo to keep the baking tools as simple as possible.
 Note how the drag of the knife if pulled through the dough distorts the shape of the pieces compared to the wheel above (or more careful knife work).

 Homemade Dog Treat Bars